duty-bound/ramda/Ramda.md

 Takes three number parameters.
 The first two are the lower and higher values of a range, and the third is the number which will be restricted to that range.

-If the number is within the range, it
+If the number is within the range, it is returned as is, if not, the closest of the range limits is returned.

 ## Mapping